Agoric/documentation/main/REPL/timerServices.md

 the local and chain versions of a method may use different time bases.

 ## `E(home.<chain or local>TimerService).getCurrentTimestamp()`
-- Returns: If `chainTimerService`, the current block's start time **tyg todo: This appears  to be the number of milliseconds since the current block was created?**
+- Returns: the current block's start time according to the local or chain clock

-- Returns: If `localTimerService(), **tyg todo: unclear what it's the start time of?** start time in milliseconds.
+The current block might be executed more than once in case of restart or replay.
+But each time it will start from the same state and receive the same inputs.
+Since this is repeatable computation, the same computation can be run in various l ocations to cross-verify.
+So each time, the `currentTimeStamp` will be the same, even if we're running the computation a minute or a month later.
+It's always the current block's start time, expressed as a Unix epoch time in milliseconds or similar.
 ```js
 command[1] E(home.chainTimerService).getCurrentTimestamp()
 history[1] 1608523721